Why Trustpilot Reviews Matter When Buying FC Coins (And How to Read Them)

 Not every Trustpilot profile is equally trustworthy.
 Some sellers do try to game the system.
 Here's what to look for when you're evaluating any coin seller's reviews (including ours, if you want to hold us to the same standard).

 If every review reads like it was written by the same person ("great service, fast delivery, highly recommend!!" repeated 200 times), that's a red flag.
-Real reviews have personality, mention specific details, and are messy.
+Real reviews have personality.
+They mention specific details.
+They're messy, they have typos, they talk about unique situations.
 Fake reviews tend to be generic because the person writing them didn't actually experience anything.

-Counterintuitively, no business on earth has a 100% perfect record.
-If a seller has 500 reviews and literally zero are below 5 stars, that's actually more suspicious than having a handful of 3 or 4-star ratings.
-A small number of less-than-perfect reviews is a sign of authenticity.
+This one is counterintuitive, but hear us out.
+No business on earth has a 100% perfect record with every single customer.
+If a seller has 500 reviews and literally zero are below 5 stars, that's actually more suspicious than a seller with 500 reviews and a handful of 3 or 4-star ratings.
+A small number of less-than-perfect reviews is a sign of authenticity, not a red flag.

 Click on a few reviewer profiles.
 Real people who use Trustpilot tend to review multiple businesses over time.
 If every reviewer on a seller's page has exactly one review (for that seller) and zero other activity, the profile might be artificially inflated.